Dental Retainers Lab from China

 • Always use your hands before placing the retainer in your mouth.
 Make sure it’s in the correct position before biting down.
 The jaw muscles have more strength than your hands, and when they’re out of place, you can easily break your retainer by biting down.

-• Avoid the heat: Do not place the braces in a hot area, as this may cause the braces to melt, deform, or deform.
-Also, do not put the retainer in hot water, as the heat can damage it.
+• Do not place the braces in a hot area, as heat may cause the braces to melt, deform, or deform.

-• Paper napkin: Don’t wrap your braces with a napkin during meals, as the waiter may mistake the napkin for a used napkin and accidentally throw the braces away.
-Keep your braces in a box to avoid this.
+• Don’t wrap your retainers with a napkin during meals, since you may mistake the napkin for a used one and accidentally throw the retainers away.

 • Don’t play with braces in your mouth.